FireFather/sf-kernel/README.md

 # sf-kernel
-A warning-free, standards-clean Stockfish 16 kernel...a minimal Stockfish-derived chess engine core
+A warning-free, standards-clean Stockfish kernel...a minimal Stockfish-derived chess engine core

 sf-kernel is a stripped-down, modernized, and aggressively cleaned extraction of the Stockfish 16 engine core, designed to serve as a minimal, embeddable, analyzable chess engine kernel.

+## Overview
+sf-kernel is a surgically reduced, standards-clean kernel derived from Stockfish 16.

+It preserves Stockfish’s proven search, evaluation, and move generation logic, while removing large amounts of legacy scaffolding, compatibility baggage, and platform-specific cruft.
+The result is a compact, modern C++ chess engine core that is:

+- Dramatically smaller than upstream Stockfish
+- Fully warning-clean at maximum compiler warning levels
+- Standards-focused and tool-friendly
+- Ideal for research, experimentation, embedding, and educational use

+The project is not a “fork” in the traditional sense — it is a structural distillation of Stockfish into a minimal, self-contained kernel.

 ## Focus
 - Deterministic, warning-free builds